 Ongoing research project on the implementation of El Sistema in Malmö.
-In collaboration with Åsa Bergman and Monica Lindgren in Gothenburg three articles are in process.
+In collaboration with Åsa Bergman and Monica Lindgren in Gothenburg three articles have been published.
+Within this project additionally three book chapters are published.
 Focus areas: teacher agency, democracy, integration and social inclusion through music education.

 Creativities - transcending boundaries in higher music education

 The project was financed during 2010-2012 as a research based preparation of the new music teacher education and carried out together with Anna Houmann.
 A complete list of finalised project activities are presented on the project page.
 The aim of the project was to create sustainable effects, both in the music teacher education and in music education research.
 From the school year 2011/12 and onward, the course designs that were developed during the project have been implemented and further developed in praxis.
 Examples from this sustaining period are for example the creative assessment form Ed-talks in the course “Doing and presenting research” and the students’ pitches in the course “Learning and leadership in school”.
 Link to webpage in English (and Swedish).